 Or, you can turn your world upside down by riding the monster roller coasters at Six Flags Magic Mountain.
-X2, Goliath, and Tatsu are some of the most terrifying, but fun rides I have ever experienced!
+X2, Goliath, and Tatsu are some of the most terrifying but funnest rides I have ever experienced!

 The Griffith Observatory is located atop Mount Hollywood and provides panoramic views of Downtown Los Angeles, all the way out to the Pacific Ocean.
 The Hollywood sign is also quite closely visible from the park (Yay!), and it is one of the famous landmarks in California to visit.

 The Observatory is a treat for astronomy nerds.
-On the roof of the Observatory is a big Zeiss telescope that is free to the public every night the Observatory is open, and the sky is clear - I have always seen a long line for it though!
+On the Observatory's roof is a giant Zeiss telescope that is free to the public every night the Observatory is open, and the sky is clear - I have always seen a long line for it, though!

 Many movies, including the oscar-winning “La La Land”, have filmed multiple scenes in Griffith Park and inside the Observatory itself.

 There are several trails in the park as well, the most famous being the hike that takes you up close to the Hollywood sign.

 The bohemian lifestyle in Venice, one of the most touristy yet laid-back neighborhoods in Los Angeles, is one of my personal favorites!

 The 1.5-mile-long boardwalk features a bike path; a variety of restaurants and bars; skate and surf shops; hundreds of local vendors offering graphic tees, piercings, and tattoos; arts and crafts displays; and street performances with crowds cheering.